phaxio/phaxio-dotnet/Docs/README-csharp-v2.md

     PagedResult<Country> supportedCountries = phaxio.ListSupportedCountries();

-This returns a PagedResult with the country names as keys, and a Pricing object that has the price per page.
+This returns a PagedResult of Country objects that have pricing and the services available.

 ### Testing callbacks (web hooks)